Téo & Téa

 Téo & Téa is the sixteenth studio album by French electronic musician and composer Jean-Michel Jarre, released in 2007 on Aero Productions and Warner Music labels.
 Two singles were released, the first, "Téo & Téa", as a promotional for clubs and radio stations and then as a general release.
-The second, "Vintage", was released in digital download format only, in July 16, 2007, and included two remixes by ATB.
+The second, "Vintage", was released in digital download format only, on July 16, 2007, and included two remixes by ATB.

 The album describes the different stages of a loving relationship, and explores the idea that the length of such relationships is unpredictable.
 Its release demonstrated a move away from virtual instruments and computers that Jarre had been using up to that point; he instead chose to use a simplified range of devices, including several new prototype instruments.
 The album's cover was inspired by the David Lynch film Wild at Heart.
 Jarre's then-wife, Anne Parillaud, provided wailing to the track "Beautiful Agony".